SimonDelord/ACM-Templates/resources19/README.md

  - import the cluster in ACM (and don't forget to add the observability component obviously).

 Build  a default EKS cluster
 Eksctl create cluster –name XXXX –region XXXX

-Then, by hand, do a node-group deployment using the IAM shit that the previous command has created.
+This will create all the required infra (VPC, Subnets, etc..) as well as 2 EC2 instances in a node-group.

 Then deploy the EFS driver